Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Statistical analysis

 \subsection{Gaussianity in latent space}

-\cite{chung2022improving} has shown that $\mathcal M_t$ is concentrated on an $(n-1)$-dimensional manifold, which approximates an $n$-dimensional hypersphere as $t$ becomes large.
-Motivated by this property, in order to reduce manifold deviation, the AMDM algorithm performs spherical aggregation during the initial $s$ steps of inference when $t$ is large.
+\cite{chung2022improving} have shown that $\mathcal M_t$ is concentrated on an $(n-1)$-dimensional manifold, which approximates an $n$-dimensional hypersphere as $t$ becomes large.
+Motivated by this property and proposition \ref{p_normupper}, the AMDM algorithm performs spherical aggregation in order to reduce manifold deviation.
 Next, we focus on the statistical characteristics of the distribution $p(\mathbf z_t)$, in particular its first and second-order moments, to validate the appropriateness of the hyperspherical approximation in the large $t$ regime.
-This analysis further reinforces the motivation for applying spherical aggregation during the initial stages of inference in AMDM.

-The continuous form of (\ref{forward_t}) can be rewrite as:
+The continuous form of (\ref{forward_t}) can be rewritten as:

 We can use equations (5.50) and (5.51) \citep{sarkka2019applied} to derive the relationship between the mean and variance of (\ref{vpsde}) as they evolve over time:

 The solutions are: